Key takeaways

 OpenFang is an open-source "Agent Operating System" built entirely in Rust by RightNow AI.[1]
 Explicitly inspired by OpenClaw, it reimagines the personal AI assistant as a systems-level platform — 137K lines of Rust across 14 crates, compiled to a single binary with zero clippy warnings and 1,767+ tests.

-The project launched on February 24, 2026, and hit 4,037 stars in just 4 days — one of the fastest adoption curves in the personal agent space.[1]
+The project launched on February 24, 2026, hit 4,037 stars in 4 days, and stands at 17,802 stars with 2,266 forks as of June 11, 2026.[1]
 It positions itself as "not a chatbot framework, not a Python wrapper" but an actual operating system for agents.[2]

 What It Does